 - The requirements of Government educational policies and directions

-Schools in the Diocese of Cairns are committed to preparing young people for tomorrow’s world by providing an education which is congruent with the values of the gospels and the teachings of the Catholic Church.
+Schools in the Diocese of Cairns are committed to preparing young people to be active, informed citizens by providing an education which is congruent with the values of the gospels and the teachings of the Catholic Church.
 To realise such a system of education we hold firmly a vision for the kinds of adults our young people need to become and this is clearly articulated in our Diocesan Learning Framework.

-As a recognised Australian educational provider, Catholic Education Services – Diocese of Cairns (CES) assents to the Alice Springs (Mparntwe) Education Declaration (2019) which sets out the national vision for education and the commitment of Australian Governments to improving educational outcomes.
+As a recognised Australian educational provider, Cairns Catholic Education assents to the Alice Springs (Mparntwe) Education Declaration (2019) which sets out the national vision for education and the commitment of Australian Governments to improving educational outcomes.

-The move to the Australian Curriculum provided Cairns Catholic Education with an opportunity to review and reflect on curriculum offerings and pedagogical practices to ensure students are provided with curriculum which is ‘rich, relevant and real’.
+The Australian Curriculum is taught from P – 10 and provides Cairns Catholic Education with an opportunity to ensure students are provided with a curriculum that is ‘rich, relevant and real’.

-With the Diocesan Learning Framework as the foundation document, our schools continue to develop school-based curriculum plans designed to meet the needs of their particular community whilst taking into account and being informed by the Australian Curriculum.
+With the Diocesan Learning Framework as the foundation document, our schools continue to develop school-based curriculum plans designed to meet the needs of their particular community, informed by the Australian Curriculum.

 In proposing minimum curriculum requirements for Learning Areas within Catholic schools, it is critical to note that every curriculum area has a religious and a social emotional dimension; a capacity to assist students to examine the world of human culture and the world of religion, providing knowledge and skills through an active process, and fostering attitudes and values that are life-giving and that assist young people to search for meaning and truth.